(1) This Chapter sets out the six data protection principles as follows—

 (b) section 87 sets out the second data protection principle (requirement that the purposes of processing be specified, explicit and legitimate);

 (c) section 88 sets out the third data protection principle (requirement that personal data be adequate, relevant and not excessive);

 (d) section 89 sets out the fourth data protection principle (requirement that personal data be accurate and kept up to date);

-(e) section 90 sets out the fifth data protection principle
+(e) section 90 sets out the fifth data

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.